 Herbal teas: You can find many options of herbal teas to suit anyone's taste.
 If you prefer, add a spoonful of stevia to sweeten it up.
 Herbal teas are excellent warm or chilled with half a lemon squeezed in it.

-Unsweetened almond or coconut milk: With only 2 grams of carbohydrates per cup of unsweetened almond milk or 1 gram per cup of unsweetened coconut milk.
-These are good options for diabetics, and the fat content will also slow down any rise in blood sugars.
-I add these to smoothies, cereal, or drink them on their own.
+Unsweetened almond or coconut milk: With only 2 grams of carbohydrates per cup of unsweetened almond milk or 1 gram per cup of unsweetened coconut milk, these are good options for diabetics.
+The fat content will also slow down any rise in blood sugars.
+I add these milk alternatives to smoothies, cereal, or drink them on their own.

 For a high fiber, low carbohydrate chocolaty treat, try out this recipe.
 The high good fat and fiber content will help balance your blood sugars and still give you a way to enjoy a yummy, healthy, chocolaty drink.

-Add all ingredients together in a blender and blend.
+- Add all ingredients together in a blender and blend.
 Add the water as needed and to desired consistency.
+Makes one large shake.

 Susanna Deering has a passion for nutrition and great tasting food.
 As a type 1 diabetic herself, Susanna is deeply aware first hand how important the right foods are to our diets.
 Learning to live with diabetes after being diagnosed at the age of 28 grew Susanna’s passion for nutrition.
 Her journey into the field of holistic nutrition has not only helped her manage her diabetes, it has also inspired her to help others manage their health through nutrition as well.Finding foods to match a client's needs is something Susanna loves to do.
 She works with each individual client to find personalized solutions to assist in making positive changes which assists the body to achieving greater overall health.
 For consultations with Susanna and more information, please visit- www.nourished-life.com